Mohan Singh (military officer): Indian National Army

+Mohan Singh was the main founder of the Indian National Army.
 Although Pritam Singh was involved to a large extent, it was Fujiwara who, with his sincerity of purpose and belief, convinced Mohan Singh to betray his oath to the British Crown by uniting with the Japanese mission for the greater motive of Indian independence.
 This included the promise that he would be treated as an ally and a friend, and not a prisoner of war.
+For public related or political matters, Singh always looked towards Subhash Chandra Bose.
+Bose was considered the Man of Destiny, in which they, Singh, was willing to shed their blood and also let the Japanese attain leadership and support.
 Singh initially helped Fujiwara take control of the situation of looting and arson that had developed in Alor Star; in December 1941, after meeting with the Japanese commanding general, Singh was convinced of its feasibility of raising an armed Indian unit.
 Between himself, Pritam Singh and Fujiwara, Mohan Singh set about contacting Indians in the British Indian Army in Southeast Asia and also began recruiting from among those captured by the Japanese in Malaya.
 All Indian prisoners of war and stragglers were placed under his charge, and he was asked to restore order in the town of Alor Star.
+From there, he began to conduct what was known as "patriotic education" to raise the army.
 Thus the nucleus of what came to be the Ajad Hind Fauj also known as Indian National Army was born.
 Kuala Lumpur fell on 11 January 1942 with 3,500 Indian prisoners of war, and Singapore on 15 February with 85,000 British troops, of whom 45,000 were Indians.
 Mohan Singh asked for volunteers who would form the Ajad Hind Fauj (literally translates to Free India Army) to fight for Indian independence from the British rule.
+For him, the army was to be only formed by Indians, and intended only for use by India.

 A large number of men came forward to join what came to be termed as the Ajad Hind Fauj (National Army of independent India).
 The new set-up came into being on 1 September 1942 by which time the strength of volunteers had reached 40,000.
-Mohan Singh, now the General General, was to command it.
-Already in a conference held at Bangkok during 15–23 June 1942, the Indian Independence League under the leadership of Rash Behari Bose, an Indian revolutionary who had escaped to Japan in June 1915 and who had been living there ever since, had been inaugurated.
+Mohan Singh, now their General, was to command it.
+During a conference on 15–23 June 1942, the Indian Independence League was created under the leadership of Rash Behari Bose, an Indian revolutionary who had escaped to Japan in June 1915.
 Through one of the 35 resolutions passed by the conference, Mohan Singh was appointed commander-in-chief of the "Army of Liberation for India," i.e. the Indian National Army.